 Getting into & Going to LSE

-LSE is a pretty top notch school so I was a little worried when I applied to study here for the year.
+LSE is a pretty top-notch school so I was a little worried when I applied to study there for the year.
 Luckily I got in and I have survived most of the academic year (whose style is completely the opposite of the American version).
 I just have to pass my exams.
 Yikes!

 Visiting 13 Countries

 I didn’t leave America until I was 18, and I only went to Paris.
-In the past year, I have basically lived my dream of seeing Europe.
-I just wish I could see more!
+In one year, I basically lived my dream of seeing Europe.
+I look forward to seeing more!

 Starting My Blog

 This blog has saved my sanity.
-I have been able to organise my thoughts, share my experiences with friends and family, and gain a favourite hobby that I hope to continue for as long as possible!
+I have been able to organize my thoughts, share my experiences with friends and family, and gain a favorite hobby that I hope to continue for as long as possible!
 I can’t wait to continue with it when I’m back in the States!

 Controlling My Anxiety

-Because of the post I wrote a couple of days ago about my anxiety, you know that it’s been a constant burden on my life.
+Because of the post I wrote about my anxiety, you know that it’s been a constant burden on my life.
 But I finally have it mostly under control and am learning how to lead an almost normal life.
+While anxiety will always be part of my life, it’s an achievement living with it every day and making it through each day.

 Living in London